km-64/IB-Math-IA/README.md

 observe how that affected the strategies.

 ## A Summary of the Results
-Here is a summary...
-LINK TO PDF
+This is a summary of the contents of [this document](internal-assessment.pdf)
 ### The rules of the game
 The game can be played by two or more players, where the winner reaches a total score of 100 points.
 The player can roll as many times as they wish in a single turn, with